-- 1. The employee's current legal spouse. - 2. a.
-Medical Benefits: the employee's children until the end of the month in which they reach age 26 (including legally adopted children, children for whom the employee has been appointed legal guardian, and dependent stepchildren and foster children);
+1. The employee's current legal spouse.

+- 2. a.
+Medical Benefits: the employee's children until the end of the month in which they reach age 26 (including legally adopted children, children for whom the employee has been appointed legal guardian, and dependent stepchildren and foster children); - b.
+Vision and Dental Benefits: the employee's unmarried children who are primarily dependent upon the employee for maintenance and support, are an Ohio resident or attending an accredited out-of-state school full time, not employed by an employer that offers coverage where the child is eligible, and not eligible for Medicaid/Medicare may remain on the plan until the end of the month in which they reach age 26.

-- b.
-Vision and Dental Benefits: the employee's unmarried children who are attending an accredited school and are primarily dependent upon the employee for maintenance and support until the end of the month in which they reach age 23. - 3.
-Children of divorced or separated parents not residing with the employee but who are required by law to be supported by the employee. - 4.
-Unmarried children of any age who are incapable of self-support due to mental or physical disability, whose disability began before age 23 and who are principally dependent on the employee.
+- 3. Children of divorced or separated parents not residing with the employee but who are required by law to be supported by the employee. - 4.
+Unmarried children of any age who are incapable of selfsupport due to mental or physical disability, whose disability began before age 23 and who are principally dependent on the employee.
 When there is an unsuccessful attempt at independent living, a child covered pursuant to this provision will be re-enrolled for coverage, provided application is made within five (5) years following the loss of coverage. - 5.
 Dependent children placed for adoption in an employee's home shall be eligible for coverage under the same conditions as children born to an employee or the spouse of the employee, whether or not the adoption has become final.